 - talking to your neighbours and local council about planting trees or creating a verge garden

-- getting involved in Streamwatch, a citizen science program for community groups to monitor water quality and the health of local waterways.
+- getting involved in the Australian Museum’s Streamwatch, Waterbug Watch or other citizen science programs for community groups to monitor water quality and the health of local waterways.

 Green your streets